rhezab/smile/docs/recruitment.md

 ### Posting your study

-From the Prolific dashboard, either click ‘New study’, or duplicate a previous study from within the ‘Completed’ tab on the sidebar (click ‘Action’, then ‘Duplicate’).
+From the Prolific dashboard, either click 'New study’, or duplicate a previous study from within the 'Completed’ tab on the sidebar (click 'Action’, then 'Duplicate’).

 Describe your study in the first section: